AMess33/WorkDay-Scheduler/README.md

 [WorkDay Plannar Webpage](https://amess33.github.io/WorkDay-Scheduler/)

 When you open the page you will see your daily plannar with today's date and 9 time slots beggining at 9am and running through the end of your work day at 5pm.
+Each time block will be color cooridinated with the current time of day.
+If a time block is past, the time block will be gray.
+If you are in the current hour of the day the timeblock will show red.
+All future time blocks will be green.

 ![Daily Planner blank page](./assets/images/Screenshot%202023-01-18%20at%204.54.53%20PM.png)